The EyeSpy story:

 The EyeSpy team hopes that EyeSpy will amaze you as much as it has amazed us.
-The technology is revolutionary, extremely accurate, and patent pending.
+The technology is revolutionary, extremely accurate, and protected by a worldwide patent.

 And in case you were wondering, the brother subsequently used EyeSpy to discover that the original flower - the flower which started the whole EyeSpy journey - was in fact a "Bird of Paradise Flower", otherwise known as a Strelitzia...